benedekrozemberczki/M-NMF/README.md

 This repository provides an implementation for M-NMF as it is described in:
 > Community Preserving Network Embedding.
 > Xiao Wang, Peng Cui, Jing Wang, Jain Pei, WenWu Zhu, Shiqiang Yang.
-> Proceedins of the Thirsty-First AAAI conference on Artificial Intelligence (AAAI-17).
+> Proceedings of the Thirsty-First AAAI conference on Artificial Intelligence (AAAI-17).

 ### Requirements